rrborja/minesweeper/README.md

 License
 =======

-This project Minesweeper API is released under the [GNU General Public License v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+This project Minesweeper API is released under the [GNU General Public License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), either version 2 of the License, or (at your option) any later version.

 GPG Verified
 ============